“We continue to offer passport services during the lapse of appropriations for the federal government.

 There are a total of 4,800 Post Offices around the country that offer passport acceptance service.
 Of these, more than 3,100 offer appointments via telephone, and these select offices now offer the ability to schedule appointments through the online Retail Customer Appointment Scheduler™ (RCAS™) tool.

-The Department of State expects record-breaking demand of more than 20 million passport applications in 2017.
-Due to the surge in customers applying for the first-time at acceptance facilities throughout the country, passport processing is estimated to take between 6 to 8 weeks.
+Current applications for the first-time at acceptance facilities throughout the country, routine passport processing is estimated to take between 4 to 6 weeks.

 We encourage adult applicants to apply well in advance of travel plans as we anticipate longer than average wait times for passport processing over the coming months.
 First time applicants are encouraged to apply at the nearest acceptance facility.